acidburn0zzz/jetpack-sdk/static-files/md/dev-guide/implementing-reusable-module.md

-For a very simple add-on it's probably appropriate to keep all the code in a single `main.js` module.
-But for an add-on of any size or complexity you are likely to want to factor common code into separate modules so they are usable by different parts of your add-on or even by other programs.
+So far we've seen how you can use the SDK to build a simple add-on.
+But you can also use the SDK to create reusable CommonJS modules with clearly defined APIs.
+These modules are then usable by any other program which follows the CommonJS standard, including other add-ons built using the SDK.

+Even if you do not expect to provide reusable modules to other developers, it can often make sense to structure a larger or more complex add-on as a collection of modules.
+This makes the design of the add-on easier to understand and provides some encapsulation as each module will export only what it chooses to, so you can change the internals of the module without breaking its users.

-In this example we'll start with the translator add-on, and create a separate module containing the code that performs the translation.
+In this example we'll start with the [translator add-on](#guide/implementing-single-addon), and create a separate module containing the code that performs the translation.

 ## Implementing "translate.js" ##

-In the `lib` directory under your translator's root, create a new file called "translate.js" with the following contents:
+In the `lib` directory under your translator's root, create a new file called `translate.js` with the following contents:

     // Import the APIs we need.
     var request = require("request");